djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 needed to provide a store for the data - so PostgreSQL seemed like a reasonable vehicle for an experiment / proof of concept.

+The use case is for internet providers who need huge numbers of forward and reverse mappings based on IP address.
+Cloud providers might also have a similar use case.
+Consequently, blazing performance* is traded for convenience of configuration.

+* Depending on how fast a function() call is vs a lookup on 10+ million record table.
+A high TTL might also be appropriate and helpful.

 WARNING
 -------